maroskukan/jenkins/README.md

 ## Freestyle Jobs

-Before you dive into Jenkins Freestyle project, lets review the usual process of application build cycle which may be composed of several steps:
+First, lets review the usual process of application build cycle which may be composed of several steps:
 1. Clean the artifacts of previous build
 2. Locating the application code
 3. Downloading the application code to workspace folder